adrian-kurzeja/container-process-spawning/README.md

+# Requirements
 I have build this project on django and right now it requires two heroku apps:

 - heroku postgres app
 - heroku Data for Redis

+It is possible to ommit heroku paid apps.
+I have to install them during build and start extra process for free.

+# Steps to reproduce
 1. Clone project
 2. Add heroku Postgres app
 3. Add heroku Data for Redis